kal-kyokya/alx_travel_app_0x03/README.md

-# Milestone 1: Setup and Database Configuration
+# Practice: Setup and Database Configuration

 ## About the Project